Police officer receives compensation for dog attack

 Posted: March 31, 2014

-Posted in: Animal Bites Workplace Injuries Workplace Slip
+Posted in: Animal Attacks Foot Injuries Workplace Injuries Workplace Slip

 A Sussex police officer has been awarded compensation after a dog bit him while on duty.
 Figures were recently released as part of a Freedom of Information Act request, which detailed the claims made by Sussex Police over the last three years.
 Alongside the dog bite, another officer received compensation for slipping on a wet floor, and a third officer contracted hepatitis A.